 ‘Be still and know that I am God’ (Psalm 46:10).

-The staff gather to pray the Celtic Daily Prayer from the Northumbria Community during the week and you are welcome to join at any time.
+We gather to pray the Celtic Daily Prayer from the Northumbria Community each weekday from 12.00-12.15pm – all are welcome to join.

 Third Sunday of Every Month, after the Evening Service (8.00-9.00pm), during term-time.

 It is easy to feel that what we do in Church is holy and matters to God, while what we do outside isn’t and doesn’t.
 From the beginning, God wanted us to be intimately involved in working with Him.
 As the workplace is where most of us spend the majority of our time, it matters to God.

 Workplace Prayer is a unique opportunity to share the pressures and joys of your working environment and provides a safe place to receive a blend of prayer, encouragement, mentoring and friendship.

 “Come unto me, all you who are weary and burdened, and I will give you rest” (Matthew 11:28).

 We aim to create room for God’s healing presence to bring life and wholeness to those suffering with either physical or mental pain.